joanismi/MastersThesisCode/README.md

 ---

 ## Analysis notebooks:
-The notebooks in the `src` directory can be used to generate the data required to create all figures in present in the thesis:
+The notebooks in the `src` directory can be used to generate the data required to create all figures in present in the thesis.
+Just run the notebooks in the following order:
-- 1_gene_expression_analysis.ipynb: this notebook covers Methods section 2.2 and Results section 3.1.
+- 1_gene_expression_analysis.ipynb: this notebook covers Methods sections 2.2 - 2.5 and subsection 2.7.2 and Results section 3.1.
 - 2_organotropism_pairs.ipynb: this notebook covers Methods section 2.6 and Results section 3.2.
+- 3_intercell_data_analysis.ipynb: this notebook covers Methods subsection 2.7.1
+- 4_intercell_networks.ipynb: this notebook covers Methods subsections 2.7.3  -2.7.5 and Results section 3.3